SFDO-Tooling/CumulusCI/docs/robot_new.rst

 In the output you can see all of the tests written to this point have been run.

 .. tip::
-    Test suite folders can also contain nested folders of tests, making it easy to organize tests into functional groups.
+    Test suite folders can also contain nested folders of tests, which makes it easy to organize tests into functional groups.
 For example, you can store all API tests in a ``tests/api`` folder, and store all UI tests in a ``tests/ui`` folder.

-Because running everything in the ``tests`` folder is such common practice for users running tests for a project, it is the default process for the ``robot`` task.
+Because running everything in the ``tests`` folder is such common practice, it is the default process for the ``robot`` task.

 To run an entire suite of tests with the ``robot`` task: